TotalMiner/totalminer.github.io/xml/items.md

 ### IsSwingable: [bool](/xml/data-types#bool)

-If false, the item cannot be swung.
+If false, this item cannot be swung.

 ### SwingTime: [float](/xml/data-types#float)

-The amount of time, in seconds, the item takes to swing the item.
+The amount of time, in seconds, this item takes to swing this item.
 Set this to 0 to use the time specified for the specific item.

 ### RestPosition: [Vector3](/xml/data-types#vector3)

-The local position of the item when resting.
+The local position of this item when resting.

 ### RestRotation: [Vector3](/xml/data-types#vector3)

-The rotation of the item when resting.
+The rotation of this item when resting.

 ### ExtendedPosition: [Vector3](/xml/data-types#vector3)

-The local position of the item when fully extended in third person.
+The local position of this item when fully extended in third person.

 ### ExtendedPositionFPV: [Vector3](/xml/data-types#vector3)

-The local position of the item when fully extended in first person.
+The local position of this item when fully extended in first person.

 ### ExtendedRotation: [Vector3](/xml/data-types#vector3)

-The rotation of the item when fully extended in third person.
+The rotation of this item when fully extended in third person.

 ### ExtendedRotationFPV: [Vector3](/xml/data-types#vector3)

-The rotation of the item when fully extended in first person.
+The rotation of this item when fully extended in first person.

 ### CircularY: [float](/xml/data-types#float)

-The maximum height of the circular vertical movement of the item while swinging in third person.
+The maximum height of the circular vertical movement of this item while swinging in third person.

 ### CircularZ: [float](/xml/data-types#float)

-The maximum circular forward movement of the item while swinging in both third and first person.
+The maximum circular forward movement of this item while swinging in both third and first person.

 ### CircularYFPV: [float](/xml/data-types#float)

-The maximum height circular vertical movement of the item while swinging in first person.
+The maximum height circular vertical movement of this item while swinging in first person.

 #### [Table of Contents](#adding-and-modifying-items)